stevetarver/rft-presentations/info-displays/PITCHME.md

 ### ***What we'll do***

 * Introduce Go
-* Introduce "a" tool to work with SVGs
+* Introduce "a" tool to "draw" SVGs
-* Code SVGs
+* Code up some SVGs
-* Automate SVG creation
+* Generate some SVGs and PNGs

+_This is an experiment in using command line tools to automate away tedium._

+_There are many tools suitable to the task, looking at a new one highlights where your tools shines, or may reveal some tips you can use to simplify your life._

 +++